Local implementations of non-local quantum gates in linear entangled channel

+{\it Discussion:} In conclusion, we have described non-local gate implementation protocols in linear entanglement network by LOCC.
+Although the classical communication cost for implementing simultaneous controlled-gate is more as compared to the Eisert {\it et. al.} \cite{10} scenario, the linear network is advantageous for large $n$, as each party shares only two entangled states and the target as well as the first control party share one entangled state.
+The fact that, our network comprises of Bell states, which are realized in laboratory conditions, makes our protocol experimentally achievable \cite{3}.
+Optimal protocol for the simultaneous controlled-Unitary and other non-local gate implementations in linear entangled channels can be further investigated.

-The authors acknowledge Professor Vijay A. Singh of Homi Bhabha Centre for Science Education (HBCSE\textemdash{}TIFR), Mumbai, India for continuous encouragement.
+{\it Acknowledgment:} The authors acknowledge Prof. Vijay A. Singh of Homi Bhabha Centre for Science Education (HBCSE\textemdash{}TIFR), Mumbai, India for continuous encouragement.
 This work is supported by the `National Initiative on Undergraduate Science' (NIUS) program, undertaken by HBCSE.